JCSDA-internal/eva-docs/doc/contriburting_to_eva/github_actions.md

 - synchronized
 - reopened

+Developers can run these manually by running `eva_tests application` once eva is installed.

 ## Eva notebook tests
 This workflow will build eva and all associated dependencies and run the suite of Jupyter notebook tests defined in eva.
 Each test is automatically created whenever a Jupyter notebook file is added to `src/eva/tests/notebooks`.